mkons/DMC-Lexi/DMC_Lexi_Dataset/README.md

 ## Access and Licensing

 - Metadata and transcriptions are licensed under CC BY 4.0.
-- Images of manuscripts are **not** included due to copyright restrictions.
+- Images of some manuscripts are **not** included due to copyright restrictions.
 For access, please contact mkonst@helit.duth.gr.

 ## Citation